 Antimicrobial Finishing Methodologies:

-Exhaust, pad-dry-cure, cleaning, spray, and mold techniques may be applied with the antimicrobial agents to the textile substrates.
-It is possible to use these substances by adding the spinning dope directly to the fiber.
+Exhaust, pad-dry-cure, cleaning, spray, and mould techniques may be applied with the antimicrobial agents to the textile substrates.
+It is possible to use these substances by adding the spinning dope directly to the fibre.
 It is alleged that during the training and finishing operations, commercial agents can be used online.
 Different methods to improve endurance include:

-- Insolubilisation of the active substances in/on the fiber;
+- Insolubilisation of the active substances in/on the fibre;

-- Treating the fiber with resin, condensates, or cross-linking agents;
+- Treating the fibre with resin, condensates, or cross-linking agents;

-- Microencapsulation of the antimicrobial agents with the fiber matrix;
+- Microencapsulation of the antimicrobial agents with the fibre matrix;

-- Chemical modification of the fiber by covalent bond formation; and
+- Chemical modification of the fibre by covalent bond formation; and

-- Use of graft polymers, homopolymers, and/or copolymerization on to the fiber.
+- Use of graft polymers, homopolymers, and/or copolymerization onto the fibre.

 Benefits of Antimicrobial Textiles:

 The consumer can now benefit from a wide range of textile products.
 The primary aim of the finish was initially to protect textiles from microbial influences, especially fungi.
-Therefore the use of antimicrobial agents was completed with uniforms, tents, textiles defense, and technical textiles such as geotextiles.
-Later, the antimicrobial finish came from the home textiles, such as crib cards, and bath mats.
+Therefore, antimicrobial agents were completed with uniforms, tents, textiles defence, and technical textiles such as geotextiles.
+Later, the antimicrobial finish came from the home textiles, such as crib cards and bath mats.

 The finishing is now extended to outdoor, healthcare, sport, and leisure textiles.
-In the non-woven sector, especially in medical textiles, new technologies are used successfully in the field of antifungal finishing.
-Textile fibers with integrated antimicrobial features are also used alone or in mixtures with other fibers.
-Bioactive fiber is a modified finish that includes chemical treatments, i.e. bactericidal and fungicidal-based synthetic medicinal products, in its structure.
-These fibers are not only used for medicines and medical prophylaxis but also for the production of daily textile and technical textiles products.
-Bioactive fibers include sanitary materials, dressing materials, operational filets, filtration and ventilation materials, air conditioning and ventilation materials, building materials, special products for the food sector, the pharmaceutical industry, footwear, clothing, automotive, etc.
+In the non-woven sector, especially in medical textiles, new technologies are used successfully in antifungal finishing.
+Textile fibres with integrated antimicrobial features are also used alone or in mixtures with other fibres.
+Bioactive fibre is a modified finish that includes chemical treatments, i.e. bactericidal and fungicidal-based synthetic medicinal products, in its structure.
+These fibres are used for medicines and medical prophylaxis and produce daily textile and technical textiles products.
+Bioactive fibres include sanitary materials, dressing materials, operational filets, filtration and ventilation materials, air conditioning and ventilation materials, building materials, special products for the food sector, the pharmaceutical industry, footwear, clothing, automotive, etc.